dddragons/kaggle-titanic/README.md

-## Welcome to Drexel Dragon Squad on Kaggle Titanic
+## Welcome to Drexel Data Dragon Squad on Kaggle Titanic

 You can use the [editor on GitHub](https://github.com/ya45/kaggle-titanic/edit/master/README.md) to maintain and preview the content for your website in Markdown files.